Trust Mitch Waters to raise such an interesting point. The following clip entitled –

 The sense of being watched even applies to close circuit TV and is well known in security industries.

 It is also fascinating to see that the statistical studies of the telepathic link between owners and animals dramatically outweigh chance, discussed from 23:08.
-In the experiments Mike discussed, dogs clearly responded to owners simply deciding to come home.
+In the experiments Mitch discussed, dogs clearly responded to owners simply deciding to come home.
 Also, why do cats often disappear when they are due to go to the vet.
-Mr Sheldrake actually called 65 vets in London.
+Mr. Sheldrake actually called 65 vets in London.
 64 said there was a clear phenomenon of cats disappearing and appointments being missed, and the other vet said they don’t even bother to make appointments for cats.

 So why does our mainstream science refuse to acknowledge this?